elicia4/linux_notes/misc/printing.md

 A PostScript interpreter is a special program that reads the incoming PostScript program and renders the results into the printer's internal memory, thus forming the pattern of bits (dots) that would be transferred to the paper.
-The generic name for this process of rendering something into a large bit pattern (called a *bitmap*) is *raster image processor (RIP)*.
+The generic name for a component that performs this process of rendering something into a large bit pattern(called a *bitmap*) is *raster image processor(RIP)*.

 Modern Linux systems employ two software suites to perform and manage printing:
 - Common Unix Printing System (CUPS) provides print drivers and print-job